yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 3. Document how to integrate unit tests into the continuous delivery process so that when a test fails to pass, the deployment process is flagged and stopped

-4. Explain how you can test a new build simultaneously with an existing build, like an A/B test?
+4. Explain how you can test a new build simultaneously with an existing build, like an A/B test

 5. Why shouldn't we have multiple long lived branches in source control?